ezra-bible-app/ezrabibleapp.net/index.md

 ## Upcoming Features

 Ezra Bible App is currently on a bi-monthly release schedule.
-The next release [1.11](https://github.com/orgs/ezra-bible-app/projects/3/views/1) is planned for April 2023.
+The next release [1.12](https://github.com/orgs/ezra-bible-app/projects/4/views/1) is planned for June 2023.
 Here are some of the most noteworthy upcoming features:

-* Add support for Bible commentary modules.
 * TBD.

 <a name="installation"></a>